UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

-It collects together the contents of those files (we used `cat`) and then uses `wrap_contents.sh` to add the overall HTML header and footer, writing the results to `failed_login_summary.html`.
+It collects together the contents of those files (we used `cat`) and then uses `wrap_contents.sh` to add the overall HTML header and footer, writing the results to `failed_login_summary.html` in your scratch directory.
 If you open that file in a reasonably modern browser, you should see three cool graphs like in the example above.
 If one or more of your graphs is missing or blank, you might find it useful to open the JavaScript console in your browser so you can see the error messages.

+### Now write `process_logs.sh`

+You now have all the pieces in place, and can go back and write [the top-level `process_logs.sh` script](#top-level-process-logssh) that ties everything together!

 ## Final thoughts